Murder of Pela Atroshi: Murder

-In June 1999, shortly after Pela returned home, the family traveled to Iraqi Kurdistan together with her paternal uncles, Shivan, Rezkar and Dakhaz Atroshi.
+In June 1999, shortly after Pela returned home, the family traveled to Duhok in Kurdistan together with her paternal uncles, Shivan, Rezkar and Dakhaz Atroshi.
 Agid Atroshi later claimed that the purpose of the visit to Kurdistan was to arrange a suitable marriage for Pela.

 Conflict and quarrels followed and Pela was accused of not living according to Kurdish values.

 On 24 June 1999, Pela was shot twice in her back in an upstairs room of the family home.
 The shooting was carried out by Rezkar Atroshi.
 Pela's sister Breen testified that she and her mother had tried to go to Pela's aid, but that her uncles, and father, had physically separated them while Rezkar shot Pela through the head.

 Legal proceedings

-Dohuk
+Duhok

-In October 1999, Agid and Rezcar Atroshi stood trial for Pela's murder.
-Agid claimed that he killed Pela and that he did it because her attempts to follow western traditions disgraced the family, and also claimed that she'd lost her virginity.
+In October 1999, Agid and Rezkar Atroshi stood trial for Pela's murder in Turkey.
+Agid claimed that he killed Pela and that he did it because her attempts to follow western traditions disgraced the family, and also claimed that she had lost her virginity.
 When sentencing the two men, the judge noted that the "motive for the killing was honourable" as it was carried out to "cleanse the family of dishonour"; they received a twelve-month conditional (suspended) sentence.

-After Pela's murder, Breen contacted Swedish authorities from Kurdistan and told them what she'd witnessed, naming all three of her uncles as being involved in the murder, including two who had since returned to Sweden.
+After Pela's murder, Breen contacted Swedish authorities from Kurdistan and told them what she had witnessed, naming all three of her uncles as being involved in the murder, including two who had since returned to Sweden.

 Sweden

 After receiving a suspended sentence for murdering Pela, Rezkar Atroshi returned to Sweden, along with his brother Dakhaz.
-As the murder was planned in Sweden and both the perpetrators and victim were Swedish citizens, the authorities decided to pursue the brothers in a Swedish court.
+As the murder was planned in Sweden and both the perpetrators and the victim were Swedish citizens, the authorities decided to pursue the brothers in a Swedish court.

 The then Minister for Foreign Affairs, Anna Lindh, took an interest in the case and silent diplomacy enabled the authorities to bring sister Breen Atroshi back from Kurdistan.

 Rezkar and Dakhaz Atroshi stood trial in December 2000.
 Breen Atroshi was a witness for the prosecution with lawyer Elisabeth Massi Fritz as counsel for the witness.
 The court found that the father and the uncles had planned and carried out the murder together.
 Rezkar and Dakhaz were found guilty on 12 January 2001 and sentenced to life in prison.
 Svea Court of Appeal confirmed the sentence in June 2001.
 The case was the first honor killing trial in Sweden.

-The sentences of uncles Rezkar and Dakhaz were commuted to limited durations of 24 and 25 years in prison and they were released after having served two thirds of the time in 2016.
+The sentences of uncles Rezkar and Dakhaz were commuted to limited durations of 24 and 25 years in prison and they were released after having served two-thirds of the time in 2016.